-Activity - Technology Resource Portal Activity Type Begin Date Funding Amount & Source Staff Responsible Professional Learning 11/07/2013 05/24/2017 \$0 - No Funding Required Teachers, District Technology Staff
+Activity - Technology Resource Portal Activity Type Tier Phase Begin Date Funding Amount & Source Staff Responsible The district will maintain a portal of resources for implementing web-based resources in the classroom.
+The portal will be built from input and contributions from teachers and administrators.
+Professional Learning 11/07/2013 \$0 - No Funding Required Teachers, District Technology Staff